 Not Just Anyone Can Drive For Rideshares

-Rideshare companies use a vetting process for hiring drivers; You can check Lyft and Uber’s criteria.
+Rideshare companies use a vetting process for hiring drivers; you can check Lyft’s and Uber’s criteria.
 The main takeaway is that these companies check driving history and conduct criminal background checks.

 Watch Out For Scammers

 Sadly, not everyone follows the rules and looks to scam or harm you.
 Rideshare companies do their best to keep you safe, but unfortunately, scammers are out there.
 You have to do your part to protect yourself as well.
 Point three has essential tips for avoiding scammers.

-- Plan a safe trip; make sure your pick-up and drop-off points are safe and accessible places to find.
-For example, wait in a lit location a few doors over instead of a dark area.
+- Plan a safe trip; ensure your pick-up and drop-off points are safe and accessible places to find.
+Like a lit location a few doors over instead of a dark area.

 - Whenever possible, wait inside for your ride.
-Imposter drivers look for people who appear to be waiting for a car; the app will send an alert when the driver arrives or is close so you know when to step out.
+Imposter drivers look for people who appear to be waiting for a car.
+The app will send alerts when the driver arrives or is close to you.

 - For your safety, sit in the back seat when possible.

 - Sharing is caring; tell a friend you hired a car and where you are going.
-A simple text with your plans or screenshots, or you can hit the “share status” once your trip has started, are ways to inform others.
-That way, someone you trust knows the details if something goes wrong.
+A simple text with your plans or screenshots, or you can hit the “share status” once your trip has started, are ways to inform others you are on your way.

 - Protect your information because there is never a reason to give any personal information to a driver.
 Billing and payments are made in the app using the card on file.
 Drivers do not take cash payments.
 Uber anonymizes phone numbers for everyone’s safety, so drivers do not need your phone number.

-- Let your gut be your guide if something feels wrong or dangerous, safely leave the car, and for an emergency, call 911
+- Let your gut be your guide if something feels wrong or dangerous, safely leave the car, and call 911

 - Be kind and respectful to your driver; remember, you ride in their car.

 Be safe and travel safely!